dvingerh/PyInstaLive/README.md

 - Download available replays
 - Download livestream and replay comments
 - Run a command when starting and/or finishing a download (Experimental)
-- Upload the downloaded livestream or replay to an FTP server (Experimental)

 ## Quickstart